Why Tailwind CSS Makes Every AI Site Look Identical in 2026

 - Card padding always

-gap-6orgap-8 - No variation between section types — the hero has the same spacing as the footer
+gap-6orgap-8 - No variation between section types — the hero breathes exactly as much as the footer

 Layout: